bloominstituteoftechnology/ios-itunes-search/README.md

 1. Create a new Swift file called "ResultType.swift".
 2. Create an enum called `ResultType`.
 Set its raw values to be `String`.
 This will represent the kind of item you want to search for in the API.
-3. Add the following cases:
+3. Add the following raw values to their respective cases:
     - `software` - (for apps)
     - `musicTrack`
     - `movie`